Codecademy/docs/content/general/concepts/nft/nft.md

   - 'paths/computer-science'
 ---

-**NFT**, Non-fungible token which act like a digital representation to prove a ownership for a digital good backed by blockchain technology.
+A non-fungible token (NFT) acts as a digital representation to prove a ownership for a digital good backed by blockchain technology.

 The term "token" in the phrase "non-fungible token" refers to this digital representation, and the NFT is just a reference to the original.
 "Non-fungible" in other word simply means "non-replacable".
 It can't be replaced, there is only one of them.
 It is always unique.